artonson/def/README.md

-# DEF: Deep Estimation of Sharp Geometric Features in 3D Shapes
+# DEF: Deep estimation of sharp geometric features in 3D shapes

+### Using the code
 **SIGGRAPH 2022 [[Project Page](https://artonson.github.io/publications/def)] [[Arxiv](https://arxiv.org/abs/2011.15081)] [[Bibtex](docs/bib.bib)]**

 This is an official implementation of the paper